 All figures are the most recent available.

-The seasonally adjusted estimates in this table are consistent with the headline claimant count measure.
+as being on the Claimant Count is therefore likely to rise.
+The seasonally adjusted estimates in this table are consistent with the headline JSA measure.

-The unadjusted estimates in this table are not consistent with the headline claimant count measure.
+The estimates in the table below are not consistent with the headline claimant measure.
 However, they are consitent with the local area figures.

 Labour supply consists of people who are employed, as well as those people defined as unemployed or economically inactive, who can be considered to be potential labour supply.
 Information in this section relates to the characteristics of people living in an area.

 Most labour supply data comes from the Annual Population Survey (APS).
 The APS is the largest regular household survey in the United Kingdom.
 It includes data from the Labour Force Survey (LFS), plus further sample boosts in England, Wales and Scotland.
 The survey includes data from a sample of around 256,000 people aged 16 and over.

 As APS estimates are based on samples, they are subject to sampling variability.
 This means that if another sample for the same period were drawn, a different estimate might be produced.
 In general, the larger the number of people in a sample, the smaller the variation between estimates.
 Estimates for smaller areas such as local authorities are therefore less reliable than those for larger areas such as regions.
 When the sample size is too small to produce reliable estimates, the estimates are replaced with a #.

 Qualifications data are only be available from the APS for calendar year periods, for example, Jan to Dec 2005.
 The variables show the total number of people who are qualified at a particular level and above, so data in this table are not additive.
 Separate figures for each NVQ level are available in the full Annual Population Survey data set (Query data).